YashNathani0708/Web-scrapper/README.md

 # Web-scrapper

-Scraping all deals from red flag deals
+Scraping all deals from red flag deals.